-Associate Attorneys seem to require a rather large skill set.
-Most notably, facility with Intellectual Property, Complex Litigation Case Management, and Contract Negotiation are correlated to pay that is significantly above average, leading to increases of 36 percent, 11 percent, and 10 percent, respectively.
+Associate Attorneys report using a deep pool of skills on the job.
+Most notably, facility with Intellectual Property, Contract Negotiation, and Complex Litigation Case Management are correlated to pay that is significantly above average, leading to increases of 38 percent, 11 percent, and 10 percent, respectively.
 At the other end of the pay range are skills like Bankruptcy, Spanish Language, and litigation.
-Most people who know Client Interaction also know Litigation Case Management.
+Those educated in Client Interaction tend to be well versed in Litigation Case Management.

 Pay by Experience Level for Associate Attorney

 Median of all compensation (including tips, bonus, and overtime) by years of experience.